 Students may also have an LSA attached to them.
 Therefore, any of these staff will help students; the student may freely approach the member of staff they feel most comfortable with.

 b) Who can I talk to about getting involved in student activities if I need extra help?

-If activities require specialist equipment, where appropriate, this will be provided for the young person through appropriate funding streams.
+If activities require specialist equipment, where appropriate, this will be provided for the young person through appropriate Agencies.

 c) If I have a disability or additional need, how can I join in college activities?